STMicroelectronics/fp-sns-datalog2/Utilities/HSDPython_SDK/README_Linux.md

 ## __How to install HSDPython_SDK in Linux environment__

 The HSDPython_SDK provides installer scripts that can be used to properly install the SDK and all the required dependencies.
-To install it, follow the above procedure:
+The SDK has been developed using Python 3.10.
+To properly use it, Python 3.10 or above must be already installed on the machine before proceeding with the following procedure:

 - Open a terminal from HSDPython_SDK folder